 We’re exposed to more toxic chemicals nowadays in a 30-day period than our grandparents were exposed to in their entire lifetime.
 Couple that with an individual that has impaired methylation; their ability to detox these toxic chemicals is inhibited.

 Over time, the toxic burden of these chemicals buildup and accumulate in our brain, cells, organs and body affecting how we feel, function, think, perform and look.
 Infants, children, fetus and pregnant women are especially vulnerable to toxic chemicals.
+Several studies now report the presence of dozens to hundreds of man-made chemicals and pollutants in placenta, umbilical cord blood, and newborn blood spots.
 Toxic chemicals are passed from the mother to the child through the umbilical cord and breast milk causing pre-polluted babies.

 Toxic chemicals can accumulate and pass from one species to the next through the food chain.
 They’re hazardous to humans, pets, animals, wildlife and the environment.

 Toxic chemicals are harming your health, damaging your brain, disrupting your hormones and causing disease

 - Electromagnetic fields (EMFs) and radiation (cell phone towers, smartphones, computers, smart meters)